beerjongen/CR30-ti3-Dispensary/README.md

 - Strict one-to-one by index: CSV measurement should match the set order defined with targen (default targen is ordered random)

 ## Quick start
+Prefer using the builder; it orchestrates everything (CSV→TI3 and ICC creation) and resolves paths from `profile_config.ini`.

 1) Drop inputs in `src/input/`
   - CSV (CR30 export)
   - ti1 (e.g., `228-target.ti1`)